Cristiano Ronaldo’s Pride Gets Busted

 — Prof. Bananas (@gandamaluko) March 30, 2017

-[Featured image by Armando Franca/AP Photo]
+[Featured Image by Armando Franca/AP Images]